Certificate

 The Cuban Research Institute (CRI) offers an Undergraduate Certificate in Cuban and Cuban American Studies.
 The certificate provides a unique opportunity for students to integrate scholarship from various disciplines into a comprehensive program of study.
 Students gain a broad knowledge of Cuban and Cuban American history, politics, economics, and culture.
 Internationally known scholars teach many of the courses approved for the certificate program.

 The Undergraduate Certificate in Cuban and Cuban American Studies is designed to complement a student's major field of study.
-Interdisciplinary in nature, the certificate program consists of more than 70 course offerings from numerous departments and programs, including African and African Diaspora Studies, Art and Art History, Economics, English, Global and Sociocultural Studies, History, Linguistics, Modern Languages, Politics and International Relations, and Religious Studies.
-Students receive a certificate in addition to their baccalaureate degree, attesting to their having taken a significant concentration of courses to secure approval by the appropriate faculty.
+Interdisciplinary in nature, the certificate program consists of more than seventy course offerings from numerous departments and programs, including African & African Diaspora Studies, Architecture, Art + Art History, Dance, Economics, English, Global & Sociocultural Studies, History, Linguistics, Modern Languages, Music, Politics & International Relations, Religious Studies, and Theatre.
+Students receive a certificate in addition to their bachelor's degree, attesting to their having taken a significant concentration of courses to secure approval by the appropriate faculty.

-Graduate students can also earn a Master of Arts in Latin American and Caribbean Studies with a concentration in Cuban Studies.
-For more information, click here.
+Graduate students can also earn a Master of Arts in Latin American and Caribbean Studies with a concentration in Cuban studies.

 Requirements for the Undergraduate Certificate